minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 This procedure is basically same as migrating the database from on-premise to OCI.
 The Data Guard setup for a Single Instance (SI) or RAC should be the same.
 In the following steps you will setup data guard from an SI on-premises to an SI in the cloud infrastructure.
 If you want to setup data guard from an SI on-premises to to a 2-Node RAC in cloud infrastructure or RAC on-premises to an SI in the cloud infrastructure.
 Please refer to the whitepaper [hybrid-dg-to-oci-5444327](https://www.oracle.com/technetwork/database/availability/hybrid-dg-to-oci-5444327.pdf).

+##Lab Prerequisites

+This lab assumes you have already completed the following labs:

+- Prepare On Premise Database(choose ASM)
+- Provision DBCS on OCI
+- Setup Connectivity between on-premise and DBCS

 **Note: The following steps is for the cloud database using ASM for the storage management in Lab5.
 If you use LVM for the storage, please use another Lab for the LVM.**

 ##Manually Delete the Database Created by Tooling